 Janjira Sombatpoonsiri is currently a research-oriented assistant professor at the Institute of Asian Studies, Chulalongkorn University, and an associate at the German Institute for Global and Area Studies.

-Her research has focused on the politics of nonviolent action and pro-democracy social movements.
+Her research has focused on nonviolent activism and social movements in the context of democratization and autocratization, and recently digital repression.
 Her dissertation-turned-book is Humor and Nonviolent Struggle in Serbia (New York: Syracuse University Press, 2015).
-The modified Thai version of her book—published by Matichon Publishing—includes the case of the Thai pro-democracy group “Red Sunday” and Poland’s “Orange Alternative.”
-In addition, she has published journal articles in Global Change, Peace & Security, Journal of Peace & Policy, Journal of Resistance Studies, Journal of Asian Security and International Affairs, and Asian Journal of Peace Building, and several book chapters.
-She has also published op-eds in Matichon newspaper, 101.com, Opendemocracy.org, and The Conversation Global.
-Currently, the Carnegie Endowment for International Peace is supporting her research exploring issues such as new civic activism and civic networks against democracy in Thailand.
+The modified Thai version of this book—published by Matichon Publishing—includes the case of the Thai pro-democracy group ‘Red Sunday’ and Poland’s ‘Orange Alternative.’
+In addition, she has published journal articles in academic journals, including Global Change, Peace & Security, Journal of Peace & Policy, Journal of Resistance Studies, Asian Journal of Peace Building, Journal of Peacebuilding & Development and Journal of Civil Society (forthcoming), and several book chapters.
+She has published op-eds in several Thai and international press, including 101 World (in Thai), Opendemocracy.org, The Conversation Global, and International Politics and Society (IPS).

 She is currently a member of the Civic Research Network (CRN) of the Carnegie Endowment for International Peace and a board member for International Peace Research Foundation (IPRAF).
 In 2016, she was a research fellow at the Jawaharlal Nehru Institute of Advanced Study, and in 2017 a visiting fellow at the Institute for Defense Studies and Analyses in India.
 Between September and December 2020, she is an international visiting fellow at the Taiwan Foundation for Democracy.